Principal Investigator

 Sugar Land, TX | Psychology

 “I graduated from Baylor University with a bachelor’s in psychology.
 Shortly after, I joined the SNaC Lab to apply what I’ve learned and gain some valuable experience with academia before I pursue a graduate degree and explore neuropharmacology.
-Outside the lab, my passions include 3D printing, photography, fixing things, (relatively) old music, and camping.“
+Outside the lab, my passions include 3D printing, photography, tinkering, (relatively) old music, and cooking.“

 Undergraduate Researchers